hughpearse/hughpearse.github.io.admin/source/_posts/big_data_and_finance.md

 date: 2018-06-11 12:00:00
 ---
 ## Introduction
+Investors are often asking the question: what is my next big investment?
+To answer this question investors have developed techniques for identifying good stocks.
+Some investors rely on tips, others rely on hard data.
+How can an investor use hard data to select a stock?

+## EDGAR
 All publicly traded companies in the U.S. are required by the Security and Exchange Commission (SEC) to file registration statements, periodic reports, and other forms electronically through a system called EDGAR.
 All of this financial information is made accessible to the public [through the EDGAR page][1] on the SEC website.

 ## Form Types Overview